 The case of Re Evelyn (1998) FLC 92 – 107 involves two couples who are long-time friends and agreed to enter into an altruistic surrogacy arrangement.
-Mr. and Mrs. Q (from Queensland) were unable to bear a child because Mrs. Q had a total hysterectomy after ovarian cancer.
-In 1995, Mrs. S (from South Australia) after much deliberation with Mr. S, offered to conceive and carry a child for Couple Q. The agreement was the child would be given to Couple Q. So, Mrs. S was inseminated with Mr. Q’s sperm and she got pregnant.
+Mr and Mrs Q (from Queensland) were unable to bear a child because Mrs Q had a total hysterectomy after ovarian cancer.
+In 1995, Mrs S (from South Australia) after much deliberation with Mr. S, offered to conceive and carry a child for Couple Q. The agreement was the child would be given to Couple Q. So, Mrs S was inseminated with Mr Q’s sperm, and she got pregnant.
 After giving birth, the child (Evelyn) was taken by Couple Q home to Queensland.

-However, on July 11, 1997 Mrs. S. removed Evelyn from Couple Q’s home and brought the child to South Australia.
+However, on July 11, 1997, Mrs. S. removed Evelyn from Couple Q’s home and brought the child to South Australia.

 The following legal presumptions concerning artificial insemination apply in their case:

-At the interim hearing orders were issued that the child be placed with Couple Q pending the hearing.
+At the interim hearing, orders were issued that the child is placed with Couple Q pending the hearing.
 Couple S was allowed contact with Evelyn.
-Despite finding that Evelyn has formed a primary attachment to Mrs. Q and a secondary attachment to Mr. Q, Jordan J concluded that Evelyn should be placed permanently with Couple S.
+Despite finding that Evelyn has formed a primary attachment to Mrs Q and a secondary attachment to Mr Q, Jordan J concluded that Evelyn should be placed permanently with Couple S.

 Couple Q appealed the decision to the Full Court of the Family Court which dismissed all the grounds of appeal raised by Couple Q. Their Honours concluded that the trial judge had already weighed the qualities of the contesting couples and considered the benefit to Evelyn of being placed with either couple.

 On November 21, 2008 Section 60 HB was inserted in the Family Law Act 1975 which provides that if a court of a Territory or State has declared through an order that a child is a child of a person or persons then for Family Law Act purposes that child is the child of the same person or persons.
-At present there are only three states which have prescribed laws.
+At present, there are only three states which have prescribed laws.

 The case of Re Michael: Surrogacy Arrangements (2009) FamCA 691 illustrates the application of Section 60HB.
 Sharon and Paul was a married couple who could not produce children.
-Sharon had cervical cancer but before her treatment her eggs were harvested.
-Her mother Lauren, who was in a de facto relationship with Clive, consented to being implanted with an embryo produced from Sharon’s egg using Paul’s sperm.
+Sharon had cervical cancer but before her treatment, her eggs were harvested.
+Her mother Lauren, who was in a de facto relationship with Clive, consented to be implanted with an embryo produced from Sharon’s egg using Paul’s sperm.
 Watts J found that, at law, Lauren was the child’s mother while Clive was his father.
 Section 60HB has no application because New South Wales did not have a prescribed law that applies to the situation.

 He further found that the intention of Section 60HB was to give providers of genetic material in surrogacy arrangements the status of parents provided that this would be consistent with State law.

 If there is no State law, the legislative then does not intend for them to become parents.
-Hence, in this case the rebuttable presumption that Paul was the father because his name so appears in the birth certificate is successfully rebutted by the irrefutable presumption under Section 14 of the Status of Children Act 1996 (NSW).
+Hence, in this case, the rebuttable presumption that Paul was the father because his name so appears in the birth certificate is successfully rebutted by the irrefutable presumption under Section 14 of the Status of Children Act 1996 (NSW).